Richard Varick: Founding of the American Bible Society

 Varick was a founder of the American Bible Society in 1816.
 He would later become president (succeeding John Jay) in 1828 until his death in 1831.

 Personal life

 He and his wife Maria Roosevelt, daughter of Isaac Roosevelt, were married on May 8, 1786, in New York City.
 His father-in-law was the patrilineal great-great-grandfather of President Franklin Delano Roosevelt.

-On February 15, 2022, the Washington Post reported that Richard Varick is on the list of New York City mayors who owned slaves, composed by Sarah Cate Wolfson, a high school student in New York City.
+On February 15, 2022, the Washington Post reported that Richard Varick was on the list of New York City mayors who owned slaves, a list compiled Sarah Cate Wolfson, a New York City high school student.
+According to the 1790 US census, Varick's New York City household included one enslaved person.
+According to the US census of 1800, it included three.
+The US census of 1810 indicated that the Varick household included four enslaved persons.
+An 1816 city jury ward census indicated that Varick's household had one enslaved person, and two black residents who were not slaves.
+The US census for 1820 showed Varick as a resident of Jersey, New Jersey, where one enslaved person resided with him.
+According to the 1830 US census, Varick resided in Jersey City, and his home included no enslaved persons.

 Varick and his wife initially resided at 52 Wall Street, then moved to a larger home on lower Broadway.
 They also owned a home at 11 Pearl Street in Lower Manhattan.
 Their final home was Prospect Hall on Essex Street in Jersey City, New Jersey.